An Analysis by Mary Le

 The national vacancy rate for the affordable housing sector, which is comprised of Low Income Housing Tax Credit (LIHTC) markets, improved in the second quarter, falling by 10 basis points to 2.4%, but up from 2.3% from a year ago.
 Since Moody’s Analytics REIS began tracking this sector, the vacancy rate has remained within the range of 1.9% to 2.5%.
 It is expected to remain flat and finish at 2.4%, which reflects projections in previous forecasts.

 Source: Moody’s Analytics REIS

-Mary Le is an Economist at Moody’s Analytics REIS.
+Mary Le is an Economist within the commercial real estate division of Moody’s Analytics.